 On your path to landing a job as a digital designer, you can benefit from programs that help you further your education.
 These include individual courses as well as degree programs and certifications.

 Many post-secondary degrees include training in the necessary technical skills and tools and provide opportunities to collaborate with others under deadline pressures.
-Plus, earning a degree shows future employers that you can complete work, even when it’s challenging.
+Plus, earning a degree shows future employers that you can persevere and complete educational programs.

 Employers may prefer you have a bachelor's degree in graphic arts, web design, or digital design.